dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 The <xref:Microsoft.Extensions.Configuration.Json.JsonConfigurationProvider> loads configuration in the following order:

 1. *appsettings.json*
-1. *appsettings.{Environment}.json*: The environment version of the file is loaded based on the [IHostingEnvironment.EnvironmentName](xref:Microsoft.Extensions.Hosting.IHostingEnvironment.EnvironmentName*).
+1. *appsettings.*`Environment`*.json* : For example, the *appsettings.Production.json* and *appsettings.Development.json* files.
+The environment version of the file is loaded based on the [IHostingEnvironment.EnvironmentName](xref:Microsoft.Extensions.Hosting.IHostingEnvironment.EnvironmentName*).

 *appsettings.{Environment}.json* values override keys in *appsettings.json*.
 For example, by default: